-Financial assets are classified into the following specified categories: financial assets 'at fair value through profit or loss' (FVTPL), held to maturity, 'available-for-sale' (AFS) financial assets and 'loans and receivables'.
+Financial assets are classified into the following specified categories: financial assets 'at fair value through profit or loss (FVTPL), held to maturity, 'available-for-sale (AFS) financial assets and 'loans and receivables.
 The classification depends on the nature and purpose of the financial assets and is determined at the time of initial recognition.
 All regular way purchases or sales of financial assets are recognised and derecognised on a trade date basis.
-The Group has determined the classification of its financial assets as follows:
+The Group classifies its financial assets as loans and receivables and available for sale investemnts.